-Instructors: Maria C Villar and Dave Wells Duration: 5 hours, 15 minutes
+Instructors: Maria C Villar and Dave Wells

 Data stewards are important leaders within a company's information management program.
 As companies tackle data governance initiatives brought on by regulatory demands and the business need for higher confidence and transparency of data, the role of data steward becomes increasingly more important.
 Data stewards are accountable for the data strategy, definition, requirements, and quality of data.